Chart Color Schemes

 Health performance in Wyongah is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Wyongah faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover in Wyongah is approximately 53%, impacting around 1,151 people, compared to 49.3% across Greater Sydney.
+The rate of private health cover is approximately 53% of the total population (~1,110 people), leading that of the average SA2 area but slightly higher than Greater Sydney's 50.4%.

 Mental health issues affect 10.1% of residents, while asthma impacts 9.2%.
-About 64.7% of residents declare themselves completely clear of medical ailments, compared to 61.5% in Greater Sydney.
-As of 2021, Wyongah has 15.4% of residents aged 65 and over (334 people), which is lower than the 22.3% in Greater Sydney.
-Health outcomes among seniors in Wyongah are above average, performing better than the general population in health metrics.
+A total of 64.7% of residents declare themselves completely clear of medical ailments, compared to 61.5% across Greater Sydney.
+The area has 15.3% of residents aged 65 and over (320 people), which is lower than the 22.3% in Greater Sydney.
+Health outcomes among seniors are above average and perform better than the general population in health metrics.

 Frequently Asked Questions - Health